Life Lessons - James 1:1-4

 Paraphrase and "Think about it"

-Step 4: Paraphrase the verses, put them into your own words and then write out what you think about it.
+Step 4: Paraphrase the verses, put them in your own words and then write what you think about it.

 The italics are how I put the verse in my own words.
 The rest are the thoughts I have about it.
 How would you paraphrase and what would your thoughts be on these verses?

 James is writing to the twelve tribes that are scattered among the nations: James purpose is to greet the twelve scattered tribes and to impart words of wisdom.
-He will be sharing a mystery with these special people - and to us as well.
-As you read this letter; understand God's truth is truth - it's truth is broader than to just the twelve tribes - these truths apply to you and to me as well.
+He will be sharing a mystery with these special people and to us as well.
+As you read this letter; understand God's truth applies to more than just the twelve tribes.
+These truths apply to you and to me as well.

-2 "I am to consider it pure joy, when I face trials of many kinds," I am told to count it pure joy when I go through hard things in life.
-This seems a mystery and the opposite reaction of my human nature.
-Here is the mystery: The ability to *choose (yes we can choose) a godly, though unnatural, internal response to difficulty.
+2 "I am to consider it pure joy when I face trials of many kinds," Can I count it pure joy when I go through hard things?
+This is the opposite reaction of my human nature.
+We have the ability to *choose (yes we can choose) a godly, though unnatural, internal response to difficulty.
 The fleshly or natural response to trials would be confusion, anger, fear, feelings of abandonment etc. These natural reactions are opposite of the way God says I am to respond.

 3 How can I respond this way?
 Because I know that through the testing of my faith I will develop patience and perseverance."
-The only way to respond with God's perspective is to look beyond the trial to what that trial will produce.
+The only way to respond with God's perspective is to look beyond the trial to what that trial produces.
 Rather than being stressed, depressed, anxious or fearful; I am to know that the results of the testing of my faith is perseverance.
-In order to shed more light on the word perseverance, I used one of my favorite sites to look up some synonyms for it: persist, hang in, hang on, hold on, continue, uphold, carry on, bear on, preserve.
+To shed more light on the word perseverance, I used one of my favorite sites to look up some synonyms: persist, hang in, hang on, hold on, continue, uphold, carry on, bear on, preserve.

 4 "I am to allow (an action on my part) perseverance to do it's work inside of me so that I will grow up and be complete, not lacking anything."
 If I keep my eyes on God and trust Him implicitly I will persevere through any and all trials.
 I can do that because - Romans 8:28 "And we know that in all things God works for the good of those who love him, who have been called according to his purpose."